-There are inherent risks involved with all surgical procedures, when they involve a prosthetic device (such as breast implants) these are considered more significant and have to be considered over longer follow-up time periods.
+There are inherent risks involved with all surgical procedures.
+When they involve a prosthetic device (such as breast implants) these are considered more significant and have to be considered over longer follow-up time periods.
 Some may be considered trivial others are devastating to both patients and surgeon.
 Regardless of estimated likelihood, these all should be discussed in detail with patients undergoing aesthetic surgery like breast augmentation.
 They generally pertain to aesthetic outcome and surgical complications.

-Aesthetic outcome: capsular contractures, malposition of implant, implant visibility/palpability/rippling, sensory and asymmetrical position changes to NAC, breast size asymmetry, contour deformities, galactorrhea, skin stretch deformities, glandular atrophy over time and need for device change with passage of time are salient in the discussion with the patient.
+Aesthetic outcome: capsular contractures, malposition of implant, implant visibility/palpability/rippling, sensory and asymmetrical position changes to NAC, breast size asymmetry, contour deformities, galactorrhea, skin stretch deformities, glandular atrophy over time and need for device change with the passage of time are salient in the discussion with the patient.

-Surgical complications: Postoperative haematoma, device failure/rupture/rotation (anatomical implants)/infection, hypertrophic/keloid scarring as well as implant related T-cell lymphoma need to be addressed.
+Surgical complications: Postoperative haematoma, device failure/rupture/rotation (anatomical implants)/infection, hypertrophic/keloid scarring, as well as implant-related T-cell lymphoma need to be addressed.

-Aesthetic Outcome of Breast Augmentation
+Aesthetic Outcome of Breast Enhancement

-- Malposition is the second most common problem associated with breast augmentation and one of the most common reasons for revisional surgery.
+- Malposition is the second most common problem associated with this type of surgery, and one of the most common reasons for revisional surgery.
 This occurs in about 1.2-1.6% of cases.
 The implant can be displaced in any direction, medially, laterally, superiorly or inferiorly.
 Resulting in synmastia (when medial displacement is bilateral), fall into the axilla, result in a double bubble deformity respectively.
-Double bubble deformity is defined in type I, the so called “waterfall deformity”, the implant sits superiorly to the breast and skin envelope that have “slipped” over the implant with ptosis.
-This type is most commonly seen when complete sub-muscular pockets are used or when the breast is suffering from significant ptosis (grade III) prior to surgery and augmentation rather than augmentation mastopexy is performed.
-Type II deformity is related to incorrect lowering of the IMF during surgery when the implant sits below the well formed IMF and breast tissue.
+Double bubble deformity is defined in type I, the so called “waterfall deformity”; the implant sits superiorly to the breast and skin envelope that have “slipped” over the implant with ptosis.
+This type is most commonly seen when complete sub-muscular pockets are used or when the breast is suffering from significant ptosis (grade III) prior to surgery, and augmentation rather than augmentation mastopexy is performed.
+Type II deformity is related to incorrect lowering of the IMF during surgery when the implant sits below the well-formed IMF and breast tissue.
 Malpositioned implants can be difficult to treat.
 In the lateral implant displacement, which is most commonly due to over-dissection of the implant pocket or contraction of the pectoralis major muscle, the lateral part of the pocket can be excised and closed or simply closed to tighten the pocket more medially.
 Use of ADM in all malposition revisional surgery has been described and must be considered in the planning stage.
 Synmastia is notoriously difficult to treat, it is the result of over-dissection of the medial pocket and the sternal origins of the pectoralis major muscle in the sub-muscular planes.
 Here the use of ADM can be most useful, the capsule can be used to augment the medial border of the pocket in addition to a layer of ADM placed medially.
 A reduction in implant size where possible is helpful.

 - Asymmetries: All breasts are asymmetrical, a preoperative observation and documentation is a good practice.
-The patient is made aware of these and hopefully makes, possible asymmetries as a result of the augmentation procedure, more acceptable.
+The patient is made aware of these and hopefully makes possible asymmetries as a result of the augmentation procedure more acceptable.

-- Device failure: The more recent generations of implants have proved to be more reliable, as noted previously saline implants now enjoy an approximately 4% deflation over the first 10 years.
-The Inamed 6 year follow up study of silicone implants reports a 3.5% device failure.
+- Device failure: The more recent generations of implants have proved to be more reliable; as noted previously saline implants now enjoy an approximately 4% deflation over the first 10 years.
+The Inamed 6-year follow-up study of silicone implants reports a 3.5% device failure.

 - Scar formation: Keloid and hypertropic scar formation need to be discussed with the patients preoperatively.